EmceeEscher/DIS-3D-game/README.md

 Aaron Paskin
 Allen Gueco

+Other assets:
 Basis for first-person controller and shader code courtesy of Benno Lueders
-Footstep sounds courtesy of Pavel Cristian
+Free footstep sounds by Pavel Cristian

+Resources used under CC-BY license:
+FeatherShell model by Don Whitaker